mapbox/mapbox-gl-native/platform/ios/INSTALL.md

 # Integrating the Mapbox iOS SDK into your application

-This document explains how to build a development version of Mapbox iOS SDK for the purpose of incorporating it into your own Cocoa Touch application.
+This document explains how to build a development version of Mapbox iOS SDK for use in your own Cocoa Touch application.
+To use a production-ready version of the SDK, see the [Mapbox iOS SDK homepage](https://github.com/mapbox/ios-sdk).

 ### Requirements

-The Mapbox iOS SDK and iosapp demo application build against the iOS 7.0 SDK.
-They are intended to run on iOS 7.0 and above on the following devices and their simulators:
+The Mapbox iOS SDK application builds against the iOS 7.0 SDK.
+It is intended to run on iOS 7.0 and above on the following devices and their simulators:

 * iPhone 4S and above (5, 5c, 5s, 6, 6 Plus)
 * iPad 2 and above (3, 4, Mini, Air, Mini 2, Air 2)
 * iPod touch 5th generation and above

-### Build
+### Building the SDK

 1. [Install core dependencies](../../INSTALL.md).